Advanced Forwarding

 Ensure that the response body does not contain carriage return characters.
 Otherwise, it cannot be saved. |

-Table 4 shows how URLs configured in the forwarding policies match the URLs in the requests.
+Table 4 shows how the five paths configured in the forwarding policies match those in the requests.

 Forwarding Policy |